pretix/pretix-docs/docs/topics/plugins/presale-saml.md

 On the other hand, a reseller such as [pretix.eu](https://pretix.eu) who services a multitude of clients would not work that way.
 Here, every organizer is a separate legal entity and as such will also need to provide their own SP configuration: Company A will expect their SP to reflect their company - and not a generalized "pretix SP".

-Once you have decided on the mode of operation, the `Configuration file
-<config>`{.interpreted-text role="ref"} needs to be extended to reflect your choice.
+Once you have decided on the mode of operation, the `Configuration file <config>` needs to be extended to reflect your choice.

 Example: